-Cocaine Availability on the Rise in Toledo
+Cocaine Rise Spotted In Toledo

-The National Forensic Laboratory Information System (NFLIS) recorded 707 cocaine cases within six months, (July through December of 2016), coming from Toledo, with 27.2% coming out of Lucas County alone.
+Over the past decade, a rise in availability of powdered and Crack Cocaine has been spotted by the Ohio Substance Abuse Monitoring Network (OSAM).
+The National Forensic Laboratory Information System (NFLIS) recorded 707 Cocaine cases within 6 months, coming from Toledo, with 27.2% coming out of Lucas County alone.

-Heroin and Other Opioids in Toledo, Ohio
+Heroin And Other Opioids In Toledo, Ohio

-Prescription drug use was the highest abuse among high school students, which makes them more likely to turn to heroin later.
+Prescription drug use was the highest abuse among high school students, which makes them more likely to turn to Heroin later.